 You can get reimbursed for up to \$100 for an individual and \$200 for a family on costs associated with participation in a fitness activity.
-This reimbursement is paid to the plan enrollee upon proof of payment.
+The fitness reimbursement is paid to the plan enrollee upon proof of payment.

-Member costs Costs are reimbursed up to \$100 for an individual and \$200 for a family each plan year
+Member costs FITNACC PAIMMIITCAMANT Costs are reimbursed up to \$100 for an individual and \$200 for a family each plan year